IFTTT/ConnectSDK-Android/README.md

 #### Button state change listeners
 In case your app wants to listen to the button state changes, you can register a `ButtonStateChangeListener` via `ConnectButton#addButtonStateChangeListener`.

+There are two callback method within the listener:
+* `onStateChanged(ConnectButtonState currentState, ConnectButtonState previousState, Connection connection)`: We added a `connection` to this callback method, available starting from v7.
+If your app has registered this listener, please add the `connection` param in the overriden callback method.
+* `onError(ErrorResponse errorResponse)`

 To unregister the listener, call `ConnectButton#removeButtonStateChangeListener`.

 #### Layout limitation.